All Products

 Version overview

-EMR Serverless StarRocks uses a two-tier versioning system with major and minor versions.
-This system helps you understand the product iteration pace and plan your upgrades.
-On the Instance Details page for a target instance in the StarRocks console, you can view the current version and available upgrade versions.
+EMR Serverless StarRocks uses a two-tier versioning system — major versions and patch versions.
+On the Instance Details page for your instance in the StarRocks console, you can view the current version and available upgrade versions.

 Version types